 Thanks & regards,

 Thank for sharing your analysis with the author and readers of the website!
-Let us first analyse the past financial performance of TVS Srichakra Limited.
+Let us first analyse the past financial performance of TVS Srichakra Ltd.

-TVS Srichakra Limited has been preparing only standalone financial statements until FY2010.
-However, in February 2010, it incorporated its first subsidiary, TVS Srichakra Investment Limited and it started publishing consolidated financials from FY2011 onward.
+TVS Srichakra Ltd has been preparing only standalone financial statements until FY2010.
+However, in February 2010, it incorporated its first subsidiary, TVS Srichakra Investment Ltd and it started publishing consolidated financials from FY2011 onward.

 Such improvement in operating profit margins is a very good development about any business and requires additional due diligence on part of the investor.

-If the investor reads the summary credit rating report for TVS Srichakra Limited released by India Ratings on August 19, 2015, then she comes to know quite a lot of features about the business of TVS Srichakra Limited, which have led to such improvement in the operating profitability margins, namely:
+If the investor reads the summary credit rating report for TVS Srichakra Ltd released by India Ratings on August 19, 2015, then she comes to know quite a lot of features about the business of TVS Srichakra Ltd, which have led to such improvement in the operating profitability margins, namely:

 - higher contribution of aftermarket segment in the revenue, which apparently has higher profit margins